sawyersieja/sdsu-ai-hackathon-team-1/README.md

 ```

 4. **Configure environment variables**:
-Create a `.env` file in the project root with the following variables:
+Export the following variables in your terminal:

 ```bash
 # AWS Configuration